How can technology help seniors aging in place?

 Some senior users will have difficulty using the mouse and pointing it at the right location, because shaky hands make it hard for them to use the device’s small buttons.
 That is why touch-screen systems can be the best solution for them.
 Besides, touch-screens provide a more intuitive interaction between user and device.

-Some of you may already know the Siri or Cortana for smartphones.
+Some of you may already know of Siri or Cortana for smartphones.
 But there’s a new generation of voice-first technology or “smart speakers”, used to answer questions, play music, read books aloud, interact with network-connected devices and offer scheduled alerts.
 If your elderly loved one enjoys reading, but has trouble reading a book due to poor eyesight, how would he or she feel about hearing it read aloud?

 3# Engage with others with simplified computers